Table of Contents

 - We suggest all blog posts have a conclusion and end with a question

 The final part of this 3-month plan also includes what is known as off-page SEO.
 What is Off-Page SEO?
-If you Google the phrase “off page SEO,” here’s the definition Google shows in the SERPs:
+If you Google the phrase off-page SEO, here’s the definition Google shows in the SERPs:

-Social sharing will not directly affect your SEO, it has an indirect impact by increase website traffic.
-Social sharing builds social proof, which creates awareness and your authority.
+Social sharing will not directly affect your SEO, it has an indirect impact by increasing website traffic.
+Social sharing builds social proof, which creates awareness and authority.